MicrosoftDocs/PowerShell-Docs/dsc/configurations.md

 - Resolves all variables
 - Creates a folder in the current directory with the same name as the configuration.
 - Creates a file named _NodeName_.mof in the new directory, where _NodeName_ is the name of the target node of the configuration.
-  If there are more than one nodes, a MOF file will be created for each node.
+  If there is more than one node, a MOF file will be created for each node.

 > [!NOTE]
 > The MOF file contains all of the configuration information for the target node.
 Because of this, it’s important to keep it secure.